 - reducing their weight to lessen transport costs (Bamaboo nappies are packaged in big packs to reduce their transport costs i.e. 94 nappies in a Size 2 pack versus the standard 30 off a supermarket shelf)

-disposing of them differently (Join us in supporting the movement for household nappy collections and council managed hot composting to improve biodegradability)
+disposing of them differently (Join us in supporting the movement for household nappy collections and council managed hot composting and recycling)

 But these changes are in the hands of manufacturers (Proud to say we're doing our bit here at Mama Bamboo) and the waste disposal system rather than families.